How Do I Plant An Apple Tree

 Most apple varieties are not self-pollinating, meaning they require pollen from a different apple variety to produce fruit.
 This process, known as cross-pollination, is essential for a successful harvest.
 To ensure proper pollination:

-• Plant at least two different apple varieties: Choose varieties that bloom at the same time to facilitate cross-pollination.
+• Plant at least two different apple varieties: Choose varieties that bloom at the same time to make easier cross-pollination.

 • Consider nearby apple trees: If your neighbor has an apple tree, it may serve as a pollinator.